dfmcphee/wp-bootstrap-sass/README.md

 * You can then use the shortcode '[carousel id="___ID___"]' replacing ___ID___ with the post id you noted earlier.
 * You can also use a carousel on the homepage by setting this id in the Appearance->Customize page

-To receive automatic updates for this theme as they are released, intall this plugin: https://github.com/UCF/Theme-Updater
+To receive automatic updates for this theme as they are released, intall this plugin in WordPress: https://github.com/UCF/Theme-Updater